Up to D&D

 The prices are based on B/X, where they would be in gold pieces.
 In my Skylands campaign, the prices would be in silver.
 These sets are equal to or less expensive than buying the individual pieces.

-A full plate harness must be custom fitted to the individual.
+A “white harness” consists almost entirely of large steel plates.
+It must be custom fitted to the individual.
 It cannot be combined with other armor except a shield.
 It is not readily available in the Skylands campaign.
 Where it is available, the price may vary.
 (The price, 250, in the table is the price of “suit armor” from the RC.)

 (Helmet & gambeson)